hieutv-sci/hieutv-sci.github.io/_pages/about.md

 ## Recent Updates

+- [10/03/2024] Research on Deep Learning Image Reconstruction for CT
-- [10/02/2023] Research on Session-based Recommendation with Graph Neural Networks
+- [10/02/2024] Research on Session-based Recommendation with Graph Neural Networks
 - [20/02/2023] Research on Vehicle Detection and Counting in Images at the Parking Lot of Dong A University
-- [10/03/2023] Research on Deep Learning Image Reconstruction for CT

 <div class="notice">
   <p>